-In terms of Regulation 23 of SEBI (Listing Obligations and Disclosure Requirements Regulations), 2015, the Company has submitted the half yearly disclosure of related party transactions on a consolidated basis to the BSE Ltd and National Stock Exchange of India Ltd.
+In terms of Regulation 23 of SEBI (Listing Obligations and Disclosure Requirements Regulations), 2015, the Company has submitted the half yearly disclosure of related party transactions to the BSE Ltd and National Stock Exchange of India Ltd.

 There was no material contracts or arrangements entered into by the Company with any of the related party, which requires Shareholders/Members approval.